 Taking the first step

-It’s not easy to become a digital nomad if you’re solo traveling, it’s not easy to buy a house and pay the mortgage.
+It’s not easy to become a digital nomad if you’re solo traveling, it’s not easy to buy a house and pay a mortgage monthly for 30 years.
 Few things are easy in life.

 So the question you should ask yourself is:

 This also depends on what type of person you are.
 However, since you’re deeply considering this, I believe that you already have the answer.
 You know the answer already, but you might be too afraid to take that apparently difficult step.

 I believe that anybody out there would agree on the fact that it’s more difficult to live a nomadic life if you have children than otherwise.
 But it’s not deal-breakingly difficult!

 Sure, you will have more expenses, more things to take into consideration, even limitations on the things you will be able to do or see or eat or drink.
 All these will vary depending on the age of your children.